mlopIT/RootBud/flutter_app/README.md

 Before you begin, ensure that you have atleast one android connected and powered on (running):

-Go to far bottom left corner of screen.
+Go to far bottom left corner of screen in VS Code.
-Click "No Device" or "Windows (windows-x64)" to pull up a list of android devices.
+Click "No Device" or "Windows (windows-x64)" to open a list of available android devices.
-In the top search bar across the top middle of the screen select "Pixel 3" or whichever Android System you'd prefer to run the app on.
+In the top search bar across the top portion of the screen, select "Pixel 3" or whichever Android system you'd prefer to run the Flutter app on.

 TO BEGIN GO TO THE TERMINAL AND RUN THE FOLLOWING COMMANDS: